 The general history of Newmarket can be divided into before and after 1605, when King James I discovered the town and its transformation into a famous centre for horse racing began (note this was their February 1604, our February 1605 – see New Year change).
 Before 1605 it was a very small place, a new little market on a key route into East Anglia that ran between two parishes, Exning in Suffolk and Woodditton in Cambridgeshire.
 It provided accommodation and sustenance for travellers, and a market to serve both them and the surrounding villages.
 So although it’s thought that people have lived in the Newmarket area further back than recorded history, and that the town is named after this new market, which was established in the 13th century, evidence suggests it remained a small place whose population was no more than a few hundred people until the late 16th / early 17th century.
 It’s been estimated that even by the year 1605 Newmarket’s resident population was probably no more than about four hundred people.

 The medical history of Newmarket can be divided similarly, i.e. by the turn of the 16th/17th centuries.
 The 17th century saw the emergence of a medical family (the Greenes) who are the earliest known medics to have been based in the town.
-They would have been in practice from perhaps the 1560s onwards.
-There is no evidence of such people before Richard Greene who died in 1615, but the data is very thin that far back and in such a small place, so it’s hard to be sure.
-However, by the turn of the 16th/17th century the population was probably starting to become sufficient for a local medic to make a living in the town.
-Moreover, there’s some evidence that the 17th century saw a significant increase in the use of medics generally, and it’s been estimated that at this time the number of medics per head of population was somewhere between one in four hundred and one in two hundred, so considering the population of Newmarket at this time about right for Richard Greene working alone initially, then with Robert Greene by the turn of the century.
+They would have been in practice from perhaps the 1580s onwards.
+There is no evidence of such people before Richard Greene who died in 1615, but the data is very thin that far back and in such a small place, so it’s hard to be sure (in fact Richard’s father, who was a grocer, might have had a medical repertoire too, given the link between grocers and apothecaries – see more on that below).
+By the turn of the 16th/17th century Newmarket’s population was probably starting to become sufficient for a local full-time medic to make a living in the town.
+Moreover, there’s some evidence that the 17th century saw a significant increase in the use of medics generally, and it’s been estimated that at this time the number of medics per head of population was somewhere between one in four hundred and one in two hundred, so considering the population of Newmarket at this time about right for Richard Greene working alone initially, then with Robert Greene his younger brother into the 17th century.
 Before the Greenes, aside from local folk knowledge, it’s likely Newmarket’s wealthier residents travelled to nearby Cambridge for medical services and maybe some Cambridge based medics came out to Newmarket to serve the local population and passers through, perhaps on market days.
 Henry Veesy was possibly one such example.

 Henry Veesy made a will in 1503 in which he described himself as an appotecarij or potecary of Cambridge i.e. an apothecary.
 However, in the will he left some money towards St Mary’s church in Newmarket, and also he referred to a William Parmytter alias Cowper of Newmarket who not only owed him money (and was let off some in the will), but also was a witness to the will.
 Clearly Henry Veesy had some dealings with Newmarket, and that was likely commercial, since there’s no evidence of any earlier Veesy ancestors in the town.
 An apothecary was someone who prepared and sold medicinal products.
 In a town like Cambridge, where there would have been some physicians, strictly speaking an apothecary’s role at this time would have been to dispense the prescriptions of physicians rather than to give medical advice.
 However, in a place like Newmarket an apothecary would have been the source of medical advice too, although would have charged for the medicine not for the advice.
 True university educated physicians were very rare, especially outside of major towns (see The history of medical treatments, training, qualifications and regulation for more on this, followed by a section on barber-surgeons, then one on apothecaries).

 Henry Veesy (or Vesey, Veysy, Veysey etc. as his name was variously spelt) lived in Cambridge, and came from a family of grocers and apothecaries who later built a house on the corner where Petty Cury joins Cambridge Market Square.
 His son Henry described himself in his will of 1534 as an appotycary and grocer of Cambridge.
 That’s interesting, since apothecaries were essentially a specialist form of grocer/spicer/pepperer who specialized in medicinal herbs and products.
-In London the Society of Apothecaries did not separate from the Grocers Company until 1617.
+In London the Society of Apothecaries did not separate from the Grocers Company until 1617 (again see The history of medical treatments, training, qualifications and regulation).
 Henry Veesy, and perhaps his son after him, might have dispensed to Newmarket residents from their grocery/apothecary shop in Cambridge and might have travelled out to Newmarket on market days to give advice and dispense to people there.
 It’s an interesting geographical point that the town’s market in Henry Veesy’s day would have been held at what later became known as The Rookery area of town.
 His ‘practice’ (if it existed) could therefore in a sense be viewed as an early forerunner of The Rookery Medical Centre!